sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 }
 ```

-When all the layers are available, `sbt` package should also define an object called `syntax`,
+When all the layers are available, the `sbt` package should also define an object called `syntax`
-which forwards all the implicit converters from all the layers:
+which forwards implicit conversions from all the layers:

 ```scala
 package sbt